bplmaps/lmec-main-site/content/event/preserving-roxbury-s-housing-through-adaptive-reuse.md

 This talk will feature a series of case studies to demonstrate how maps, building permits, census records, and other online databases serve to reconstruct stories of regular people shaping their environments and preserving their neighborhood's housing stock.

 Audience members whose families engaged in this form of adaptive reuse, or who rented a unit in a subdivided home, are encouraged to come with stories to share in a discussion to follow.

+This talk will be held in the main conference room on the 1st floor of the Roxbury Branch of the Boston Public Library.